Time in Advance

 Time in Advance is a collection of four short stories by American science fiction writer William Tenn (a pseudonym of Philip Klass).
 The stories all originally appeared in a number of different publications between 1952 and 1957.
 Time in Advance was first published by Bantam Books as a paperback in 1958 and also published as a hardcover in the United Kingdom by Victor Gollancz in 1963, followed a hardcover edition in 1964 published in the United Kingdom by the Science Fiction Book Club and by a Panther paperback edition in April 1966.

 Dedication

-Tenn (the pseudonym of Philip Klass) dedicated the collection his wife, Fruma, while referencing the title story of the collection.
+Tenn (the pseudonym of Philip Klass) dedicated the collection to his wife, Fruma, while referencing the title story of the collection.

 "Firewater"

 A reprint of a story first published in February 1952 and featured as that issue's cover story.
 Here, Earth is visited by enigmatic and uncommunicative aliens who ignore humans and simply observe.
 Those who do meet with the aliens, gain extraordinary powers, such as telekinesis, but in human terms, also go mad.
 Algernon Hebster is a highly successful businessman, owing mostly to his dealings with primeys, who supply him with the knowledge for advanced technologies which he puts to use in commerce.
 The problem is that primeys are so dangerous that dealing with them is highly illegal and every attempt is made to confine them to the reservations around their perceived alien masters.